Ayushi912/Ayushi912/README.md

 - 🔭 I’m currently working on **Research Paper on Crack Detection Techniques Using Machine Learning**

-- 🌱 I’m currently learning **Machine Learning and Artificial Learning**
+- 🌱 I’m currently learning **Machine Learning and Artificial Intelligence**

 - 👯 I’m looking to collaborate on **Development Projects**